vincihb/nap_correlations/README.md

-# nap_correlations
-National Action Plans Correlation Study
+# nap_correlations: National Action Plans Correlation Study.
+Please see requirements.txt file for the packages and versions used.
+To create the json file please run
+`python3 create_json_file.py`.
+To analyze the data using correlation and creating images, please run `python3 correlations.py`.